 All Digestive Problems Affect the Brain

-Anything that causes digestive inflammation will eventually breakdown the barrier the gut and our blood stream.
+- Anything that causes digestive inflammation will eventually break down the barrier the gut and enter our blood stream.

-These excessive immune responses create inflammation in the entire body and brain causing a myriad of symptoms. ( please see my video on my you-tube and Facebook page “ 10 symptoms of leaky gut syndrome)
+- These excessive immune responses create inflammation in the entire body and brain causing a myriad of symptoms. (please see my video on my youtube and page “ 10 Symptoms of Leaky Gut Syndrome”)

-There is massive amounts of scientific studies that show the effects of LGS and the brain.
+- There are numerous scientific studies that show the effects of Leaky Gut Syndrome and brain health.

-When LGS develops in adults this is a major contributor to psychiatric disorders such as depression, anxiety and OCD.
+- Leaky Gut Syndrome in adults is a major contributor to psychiatric disorders such as depression, anxiety, and OCD.

-LGS is a major contributor to the cause of protein aggregation in the brain cells seen in Alzheimer’s disease, Parkinson’s disease and other neurodegenerative diseases such as, Suprannuclear palsy, corticobasilar degeneration, Lewy body dementia, multiple systems atrophy, fronto-temporal dementia and cerebellar atrophy.
-All of which (especially Alzheimer’s) is skyrocketing in our society.
+- Leaky Gut Syndrome is a major contributor to protein aggregation in the brain cells seen in Alzheimer’s disease, Parkinson’s disease, and other neurodegenerative diseases including Suprannuclear Palsy, Corticobasilar Degeneration, Lewy Body Dementia, Multiple Systems Atrophy, Fronto-Temporal Dementia and Cerebellar Atrophy…all of which are skyrocketing in our society.

-Here’s the long and short of it. … When the lining in our small intestine breaks down it’s like having holes in a screen door on a hot summer day.
-Bugs and things not desired in the home will make their way in.
-When this happens in the body a cascade of inflammatory chemicals are released affecting the entire body and brain.
-This can set into motion the above mentioned effects on the brain but also the following;
+- To put it simply, when the small intestinal lining breaks down, it’s like having holes in a screen door on a hot summer day.
+Bugs and undesirable substances that do not belong in in the home start to make their way in.
+When this happens in the body, a cascade of inflammatory chemicals are released, affecting the entire body and brain.
+This can set into motion the above mentioned effects on the brain but also the following:

-• Skin issues such as acne, rashes, Psoriasis, Eczema, Rosacea and hives.
+-Skin issues such as Psoriasis, Eczema, Rosacea, and hives.